 The issue arises when radon is allowed to concentrate and pool up in basements.
-Here, in higher than acceptable levels, it can cause serious problems.
+Here, at higher than acceptable levels, it can cause serious problems.

-It used to be that you had to hire a company to come check your radon levels.
+It used to be that you had to hire a company to come to check your radon levels.
 That’s not the case anymore.
-You can pick up a radon test kit at your local Home Depot or Ace Hardware.
+You can pick up a radon test kit right here on Amazon.
 If your gym is in a basement area, it’s a really great idea to pick one of these test kits up just to be safe.

 If the results are negative, now you know!
 If the test shows a problem, you have hopefully dodged a bullet.
-There are systems that can be installed in your home to eliminate unsafe radon build up, returning your basement to useable gym status.
-It’s probably best to have these installed by a professional, but will be well worth the money if you find yourself with a radon problem.
+There are systems that can be installed in your home to eliminate unsafe radon build-up, returning your basement to useable gym status.
+It’s probably best to have these installed by a professional, but they are well worth the money if you find yourself with a radon problem.

-Defend Against Poor Air Quality in Your Gym
+How to Fix Poor Air Quality in Your Home Gym

-I keep an air purifier running year round.
+I keep an air purifier running year-round.
 If I turn it off for even a couple of days, I can immediately notice the difference.
 I’ve owned and tried several different units.
-As I mentioned above, we actually sell them where I work.

-After going cheap several times and not seeing any difference, I decided to bite the bullet and get a nicer one.
+After going cheap several times and not seeing any difference, I decided to bite the bullet and get a good one.
 It was an easy choice and what I should have purchased all along.
-Based on the crazy good feedback from customers, I went with a model by Blue Air.
+Based on the crazy good feedback from customers where I work, I went with a model by Blue Air.

-Blue Air is probably the highest rated air purifier on the market.
+Blue Air is the highest-rated air purifier on the market.
 They make several different sizes and that allows you to pick a unit that works right for your particular space.
 I use the Blue Pure 211+.
 It’s an amazing unit and I can’t recommend it highly enough!

 I also usually keep a fan running.
-Get yourself a nice sized model that moves a lot of air.
-Don’t worry about fancy fans, you can get a great one at Target or Wall Mart for just a few bucks that will work great!
+Get yourself a nice-sized model that moves a lot of air.
+Don’t worry about fancy fans, I use this large-size fan I bought on Amazon and it works great!
 It will keep you cool and keep the air circulating.
-A fan is another really important step in the prevention of mold and mildew.

 I resist pulling out the heater until it gets down into the 30’s outside.
-But once it does, I rarely work out in my garage gym without first turning one on.
-In fact, I wrote an entire article devoted to helping you keep your gym warm in the winter.
-A great space heater is a big part of that.
-I’ve gone through a few, and I suffered the same results as I did with the air purifier.
+But once it does, I rarely work out in my garage gym without first turning it on.
+If you train in a cold garage gym, make sure to check out my full article aimed at helping you keep your gym warm in the winter.

 Adding a humidifier will also help you and your equipment last longer.
 It will prevent drying and cracking of your hands as well as drying and cracking of things like your bench.